New Jersey Law Governing Rent Increases

 There are statewide and municipal regulations in New Jersey governing the legality of rent increases.

-In New Jersey, there is no specific, statewide (statutory) limitation on rent increases.
+In New Jersey, there is statewide (statutory) limitations on the monetary amounts for rent increases on market rate apartments.
 Put another way, there is no “hard limit.”

-In New Jersey, landlords cannot increase the rent to the point where a reasonable person might consider it “unconscionable.”
+Case law further regulates landlords by prohibiting “unconscionable” rent increases.
+Rental increases that “shock the conscience” of a reasonable person under the circumstances would be disallowed.
 Whether a rent increase is unconscionable is dependent on a number of factors that include the rent increase amount itself, the landlord’s existing profits, the dynamics between the landlord and tenant, whether a reasonable person would be taken aback by the rent increase, and whether the unit is comparable (from a rent perspective) to other units in the area after the rent increase.

 Contact an Attorney Experienced in Resolving Disputes Over New Jersey Landlord Tenant Law

-If you are a New Jersey landlord involved in a rent control dispute or are simply interested in raising your rents — but are concerned about the implications of statewide New Jersey (and local) regulation on your ability to do so — then we encourage you to get in touch with our firm for further assistance.
+If you are a New Jersey landlord interested in raising your rents, but are concerned about the implications of statewide and municipal regulations, then we encourage you to contact our firm.
 Working with a qualified attorney early on can help you avoid problems later down the road.
-Meanwhile, in a dispute, a negotiated resolution to the issue at-hand may be possible.

 Here at Griffin Alexander, P.C., our attorneys have decades of experience advocating on behalf of residential and commercial landlords in disputes with their tenants, including scenarios that involve significant rent increases.
 We understand the challenges that landlords face in New Jersey — and elsewhere — and how best to approach a dispute so as to minimize the potential for conflict and secure a favorable resolution.